Spooktacular Costumes: The Best Shops in Town

 Hollywood Toys & Costumes

-It’s almost a right of passage for kids who just can’t decide what costume they will wear for Halloween.
-This isn’t your typical spirit store, mind you – it has has been creeping out customers since 1950, and it’s easy to see how.
+A visit here is almost a right of passage for kids who just can’t decide what costume they will wear for Halloween.
+This isn’t your typical spirit store, mind you – it has been creeping out customers since 1950, and it’s easy to see how.
 This costume shop has everything from wigs to fake body parts to costumes for kids and adults.
-Browsing here is half the fun.
-Decorations and other spooky decor are aplenty, so don’t be afraid to really get in the Halloween spirit and cover the house in cobwebs and ghostly apparitions.
+Browsing here is half the fun: stop by the magic tricks counter for an impromptu show.
+Decorations and other spooky decor are plentiful, so don’t be afraid to really get in the Halloween spirit and cover the house in cobwebs and ghostly apparitions.

 6600 Hollywood Blvd.